Smith2008/cstopics/programming/operating-systems/into-linux.md

 Likewise, as in other operating systems, GNU/Linux is divided in two main sections:

-**Kernel** performs direct control over hardware, and abstract it for the high level applications.
+**Kernel** performs direct control over hardware, and abstracts it for the high level applications.
-In addition, it manage the resources, in order to guarantee that running programs can access the hardware.
+In addition, it manages the resources, in order to guarantee that running programs can access the hardware.

 **Applications** of the OS allow the user to use the computer in a easy way, without having to understand the internal processes that are taking place inside the processor.
 This set of applications includes the Graphical User Interface (GUI), the file manager, text editors, etc. The majority of the programs developed for this operating system was build by the [GNU](https://www.gnu.org/home.en.html) project.

-del sistema operativo permiten al usuario el uso del ordenador de una forma sencilla, sin tener que comprender los procesos internos que están ocurriendo dentro del procesador. Éstas aplicaciones incluyen la interfaz gráfica, gestores de archivos, editores de texto, etc. La mayoría de los programas desarrollados para éste sistema operativo fueron realizados por el proyecto [GNU](https://www.gnu.org/home.en.html)

-## Distribuciones de Linux
+## Linux Distributions

 Una distribución es una versión precompilada de Linux, en conjunto con paquetes y programas necesarios para permitir el uso de ésto por el usuario final.
 A lo largo de la historia de Linux han existido tres grandes distribuciones, Debian, Slackware y Red Hat, cada una de las cuales, a su vez, ha desencadenado el desarrollo de distribuciones basadas en ellas.
 En este link se encuentra esquematizada la jerarquía de la mayoría de distribuciones conocidas de Linux.